mogalice/mogalice/README.md

 # About me

-- 🔭 I’m currently working on a tic-tac-toe game
+- 🔭 I’m currently working on a website
-- 🌱 I'm currently learning how to code Java
+- 🌱 I'm currently learning how to code HTML
 - 🥽 Degree: Zoology
 - 🎮 Favourite game: RDR2
 - 🐬 Favourite animal: Killer Whale